 - You sell/change the car after 3 years;

-- Opportunity cost of 7% per annum on cash put down (assuming you would have put this in an ETF) on purchase and loan payments;
+- The opportunity cost of 7% per annum on cash put down (assuming you would have put this in an ETF) on purchase and loan payments;

 - Cash vs PCP vs Lease.